George Washington's Mount Vernon: Fun Things To Do at Mount Vernon

 5. Cruise to Mount Vernon

 One of the most scenic ways to visit Mount Vernon is to come by boat along the Potomac River.
 Seasonal departures leave from Washington, DC, Alexandria, and National Harbor.
-You can take cruise excursions with Spirit Cruises or Potomac Riverboat Company.
+You can take cruise excursions via City Experiences.
 Pull up to Washington's private dock after a leisurely trip down the river.
 Explore George Washington's Mount Vernon before your return trip.
-Check with specific cruise company to determine if Estate admission is included with the price of your ticket.
+Check with specific cruise company to ensure Estate admission is included with the price of your ticket.
 Cruise dates/times subject to change.

 6. Bring your dog

 George Washington loved dogs, and in fact, is credited by the American Kennel Club with being one of the people who helped develop the breed known as the American Foxhound.
 During Washington's time, there were many dogs living at Mount Vernon, including one named Vulcan who got feisty enough to sneak a full ham from the Washington's kitchen.
-Today, leashed dogs are still invited to explore the outdoor property - and they can even participate in a special seasonal walking tour called All the President's Pups.
+Today, leashed dogs are still invited to explore the outdoor property.

 7. Make time for a meal